shtrausslearning/shtrausslearning.github.io/docs/blog/posts/2025-02-10-neural_dssm.md

 ## **9 | Generating user recommendations**

-Time has come to use our trained model!
+Time has come to use our trained model

 - We will be making recommendations by using the model that we trained on the **train** dataset and using the **test** users to make predictions
 - To make predictions, we will extract the **embedding** matrix weights for user and items, calculate the scores, get the top k results for each user based on the largest score values